Carina Buena, actress, Romaina

 Why should I learn character work?
 Whats wrong with typecasting?

-If you’re happy to be typecast then fine.
+If you’re happy to be typecast that’s fine.
 You can enjoy steady work as an actor business wise.
 As an artist however it can become a trap for the actor and their craft.
 You will be permitted only a narrow band of acting and most likely it will be based on your conditioning and your personality.
 This means you must remain the same for the entirety of your working career.
 You also run the risk of being disposable when you outgrow the type.
 Again, it’s not about right or wrong.
 Our job is to provide you with greater freedom with and through craft.

 You mention being repeatable.
 Doesn’t that mean stale?